Blood Sugar Blues: Where Do You Fit In?

 The ‘A’ lists correspond more to functional reactive hypoglycemia, and the ‘B’ lists correspond to insulin resistance.
 But as Dr. Kharrazian stated, there can be some overlap.

 As I mentioned earlier, if you have not yet entered an irreversible pathologic state, there is still much hope for treating functional blood sugar disorders.
-You can resolve everyday symptoms like fatigue and sugar cravings, plus help balance your hormones in conditions of PCOS, infertility and more.
+You can resolve everyday symptoms like fatigue and sugar cravings, plus help balance your hormones in conditions of PMS, PCOS, infertility and more.